MESH-Research/invenio-stats-dashboard/README.md

 If the `invenio-stats-dashboard` extension is installed on a new InvenioRDM instance, the `invenio-stats` module will automatically register the extension's search index templates with the OpenSearch domain.
 But `invenio-stats` does not automatically do this registration for existing InvenioRDM instances, i.e. if the main OpenSearch index setup has already been performed.
 So the `invenio-stats-dashboard` extension will check at application startup to ensure that the extension's search index templates are registered with the OpenSearch domain.
 If they are not, it registers them with the `invenio-search` module and puts them to OpenSearch.
 The aggregation indices will then be created automatically when the first records are indexed.

-### Initial migration of existing record usage events
+### Initial migration of existing view/download events

 The `invenio-stats` search index templates for view and download events must then be updated to provide mappings for the additional fields used by `invenio-stats-dashboard`.
 If the InvenioRDM instance has existing legacy view and download events, these will also need to be migrated to the new index templates.
 The `EventReindexingService` class in the `service.py` performs both of these tasks and must be run before the first scheduled aggregation task can be performed.